lostella/libLBFGS/README.md

      `libLBFGS_buffer * b`: pointer to the buffer structure

-     `double * s`: pointer to n-dimensional double vector, containing the difference between to points x and x'
+     `double * s`: double vector of length n, containing the difference between to points x and x'

-     `double * y`: pointer to n-dimensional double vector, containing the difference between the two gradients at x and x'
+     `double * y`: double vector of length n, containing the difference between the two gradients at x and x'

     * Return value